Cough and Cold (Upper Respiratory Illness)

 Most colds go away by themselves, sometimes in just a few days.

-Commonly, colds will last from 7 to 10 days.
+A cold or U.R.I.
+(Upper Respiratory Illness) is a condition caused by many different viruses like rhinovirus.
+A cold can produce symptoms effecting the nose, throat and lungs.
+Commonly, colds will last about 7 to 10 days.
 At the present time, there are no medications to cure a cold.
-Penicillin and other antibiotics have absolutely no effect on a common cold.
+Amoxicillin and other antibiotics have absolutely no effect on a common cold.
 If your doctor gave you an antibiotic for your cold, he or she probably suspected a secondary infection was also involved.
-Some doctors may succumb to parent’s requests for treatment even though there is no recognized infection associated with a viral cold.
-If you believe your child has a cold and develops these symptoms, I encourage you to call our office for a brief exam.
+Some doctors will oblige a parent’s requests for treatment even though there is no recognized secondary infection associated with a viral cold.
+If you believe your child has a cold and develops the following symptoms, I encourage you to call our office for a brief exam.

 1. Fever of 101° or more for 2 or 3 days.